 Master Suite Features

 These features can be helpful if you are looking for something specific.
-For example, if you are searching for a two-story house plan and you would prefer to have the master bedroom on the main level – or the second floor – then checking off “main floor master” or “second floor master” is a good option.
-If you are searching for a one story house plan and would still like some privacy, check off the split master bedroom feature.
+For example, if you are searching for a two-story home and you would prefer to have the master bedroom on the main level – or the second floor – then checking off “main floor master” or “second floor master” is a good option.
+If you are searching for a one-story floor plan and would still like some privacy, check off the split master bedroom feature.
 A split master bedroom is on the opposite side of the house from the other bedrooms, allowing for a little quiet time.

 Porches & Other Exterior Features

 Who wouldn’t like a wrap-around porch for sipping iced tea or a huge covered lanai for grilling and entertaining?
 The choices in this section are all great options for your home.
 Keep in mind you can always modify a plan to exactly what you need.

 Building Lot Type

 If you’re looking for a very specific design to accommodate a narrow, sloping, or corner lot, this search filter can be useful.
 It will also limit your search results.
 Quite a few of our plans offer daylight basements as an option, so for sloping lots a search filter using foundation type might be more advantageous.
 If you find you’re not getting the results you want, we would leave this unchecked.

 Most of our house plans come with a garage – but not all.
 In other cases, you may find a 2-car garage but would prefer a 3-car garage.
 If you find a layout that you love and you’d like to add or expand a garage, just send us a modification request with what type of garage you’re looking for (attached, detached, carport, 2-car, 3-car, etc.), and we’ll get you a free mod quote from the designer.
 Additionally, if you find a floor plan that has a front entry garage and you would like a side entry or a plan that has 2 bays and you would like more, these can be modified as well.